w3f/polkadot-wiki/docs/learn/learn-auction.md

 call is available in the 'registrar' pallet.

 ![Parachain Slot Swap](../assets/para-swap.png)

-It is also possible to perform slot swap via XCM.

 :::note Any two parachains can swap their slots via XCM